RedHat-Middleware-Workshops/cloud-native-workshop-v2m2-guides/advanced-cloud-native-services.md

 ---

-In the previous step or module 1 workshop, you created a new OpenShift project called `coolstore-dev` which represents your developer personal project in which you deployed the CoolStore monolith.
+In the previous step or module 1 workshop, you created a new OpenShift project called `userXX-coolstore-dev` which represents your developer personal project in which you deployed the CoolStore monolith.

 ##### Verify Application